ep142/NCYdiversity/README.md

   + [LSU training sets, beta version](https://zenodo.org/records/15044501)

 * sanity_check_26S.R: a script for checking the quality of taxonomic assignments obtained with the LSU trainsets

+* make_taxo_UNITE.R a small service script designed to create a data frame from UNITE general release train set (here sh_general_release_dynamic_s_04.04.2024.fasta) the data frame, in turn, can be used as a lookup table to align taxonomies from SILVA to those in UNITE

 * primer_pairs_fungi.txt a service table containing most frequently used primer pairs for ITS amplification, work in progress